Appeal Against Conviction – Rape

 This case is an example of what it means to persist until the desired outcome is reached.
 At the conclusion of the first trial, the client was found not guilty of 5 of the charges, and found guilty of 6 charges.
 He was sentenced by the trial judge to a term of imprisonment which he commenced serving.
 He was also placed on the Sex Offender Register for a period of life.

 We found an irregularity in the way in which the first trial was run, and put in an appeal against the conviction for the charge of Rape to the Court of Appeal.
 This was successful.
 The case was sent back to the County Court for a re-trial.

 The client was released from custody on bail, pending appeal.
 His trial was heard again on the charges which remained.
 For this, the jury found him not guilty of 1 of the charges, but were unable to reach a unanimous decision on the remaining charges.
 His trial was adjourned for re-hearing.

 A trial was run again and the jury found him not guilty of one of the charges and were again unable to reach a unanimous verdict on the remaining charges.
 This was not the third time he had to endure the trial process.
 Although the prosecution could have run it a fourth time, it was put to them that to do so would be oppressive to the client.
-They made the decision then to discontinue the prosecution against him.

 - The accused intentionally sexually penetrated another person.